 It was a very, very successful career in medicine before he went into film.

-But he had an encounter with a young child in which he almost lost the child on the operating table and then he felt some tremendous sense of force that came into him and gave him a sense of clarity as a doctor, a surgeon, a healer that he had never felt before.
+And then he felt some tremendous sense of force that came into him and gave him a sense of clarity as a doctor, a surgeon, a healer that he had never felt before.

 And he saved the boy's life on the operating table.

-Well, There's an uncanny moment like we've been talking about.
+Well, there's an uncanny moment like we've been talking about.

 Now the question is, what do you do with that moment, right?